marcofavorito/ethermint-dos/README.md

 # ethermint-dos
 Ethermint Denial-of-Service experiment

-A university project in which I test how a byzantine client in a Ethermint network affects the consensus phases. please refer to [my version of ethermint](https://github.com/MarcoFavorito/ethermint) for the modified source code.
+A university project in which I test how a byzantine client in a Ethermint network affects the consensus phases.
+Please refer to [my version of ethermint](https://github.com/MarcoFavorito/ethermint) for the modified source code.

 ## What is Tendermint
 Ethermint is built upon Tendermint...
-But [what is Tendermint](https://tendermint.readthedocs.io/en/master/introduction.html) what is Tendermint?
+But [what is Tendermint](https://tendermint.readthedocs.io/en/master/introduction.html)?

 [Tendermint](https://tendermint.com/) is a software for Byzantine fault-tolerant (BFT) state machines replication, powered by blockchain-based consensus.
 It is **secure**, since allow to 1/3 of nodes to fail, and **consistent**, since every correct node agree on the same state of the application.